-According to the definition of exploit code attribution problem, Problem (1) is a training problem in shellcode classification and Problem (2) is a recognition problem after a profiling for each category of exploit code is built.
-Problem (1) is the key step, whereas Problem (2) can be easily solved after the learning model is built in Problem (1).
+According to the definition of exploit code attribution problem, Problem (1) is a training problem in shellcode classification and Problem (2) is an recognition problem after a profiling for each category of exploit code is built.
+Problem (1) is the key step while Problem (2) can be easily solved after the learning model is built in Problem (1).
 These two problems match well with the standard machine learning problem.
 Naturally, we refer to machine learning techniques for a solution.

-With the above analysis, it seems that any statistical approach can work in the context of exploit code attribution analysis.
+From above analysis, it seems any statistical approach can work in the context of exploit code attribution analysis.
 However, the statistics-based approach may not produce promising results.
-Song et al. [12] concluded that it is impossible to model the polymorphic shellcode (see Figure 1 for an example).
+Song et al. [11] conclude that it is impossible to model the polymorphic shellcode (See Fig. 1 for an example).
 Polymorphic shellcode accounts the largest part of the exploit code, and therefore, modeling all of the exploit code (e.g., for attribution analysis) is much more difficult.
 Next, we will briefly explain why modeling polymorphic shellcode instances is difficult.
-The contents of the polymorphic shellcode instances usually consist of several parts: no operation (NOP) part (sled), decoder part, encrypted payload part, return address part, and padding part (Figure 1).
+The contents of the polymorphic shellcode instances usually consist of several parts: NOP part (sled), decoder part, encrypted payload part, return address part and padding part (Fig. 1).
 Modeling the NOP part may amount to modeling random instructions because many instructions are semantically equivalent to "NOP."
-For example, for the shellcode generated by CLET [28], there are 55 kinds of sled used in the "NOP" part.
+For example, for the shellcode generated by CLET [13], there are 55 kinds of sled used in the "NOP" part.
 In the return address part, there are also many variations of the target address by adding padding bytes before it.
 In the padding part, the binary code can be filled in, without influencing the execution results.
-Because of obfuscation, the padding bytes may have similar distribution to the normal traffic distribution.
+For obfuscation purpose, the padding bytes may have similar distribution to the normal traffic distribution.
 In the decoding part, different encryption keys can generate different encrypted exploit code.

-Clearly, because of great varieties in each part of polymorphic exploit code, the variations for a whole exploit code packet can be even larger.
-These great variations may result in the following:

-- (R_1) No fixed patterns exposed in a whole packet. - (R2) The attribution analysis process misguided by padding bytes and noisy bytes.
+Clearly, due to great varieties in each part of polymorphic exploit code, the variations for a whole exploit code packet can be even larger.
+These great variations may result in, (R_1) no fix patterns exposed in a whole packet; (R_2) the attribution analysis process misguided by padding bytes and noisy bytes.